jonescompneurolab/hnn-core/paper.md

 HNN-core functionality supports advanced simulations through scripting that are not currently possible in the GUI including:

-- The ability to record extracellular local field potentials from user defined positions, as well as voltages and synaptic currents from any compartment in the model
+- the ability to record extracellular local field potentials from user defined positions, as well as voltages and synaptic currents from any compartment in the model;
-- The ability to modify all features of the morphology and biophysical properties of any cell in the network
+- the ability to modify all features of the morphology and biophysical properties of any cell in the network;
-- An API that enables complete control of cell-cell and drive-cell connectivity in the network
+- an API that enables complete control of cell-cell and drive-cell connectivity in the network;
-- An API that allows for flexibility in defining the exogenous layer-specific drive to the neocortical network
+- an API that allows for flexibility in defining the exogenous layer-specific drive to the neocortical network;
-- The ability to choose from multiple template models based on previous publications (e.g., `jones_2009_model()`{.python} [@jones2009quantitative], `law_2021_model()`{.python} [@law2022thalamocortical], and `calcium_model()`{.python} adapted from [@kohl2022neural])
+- the ability to choose from multiple template models based on previous publications (e.g., `jones_2009_model()`{.python} [@jones2009quantitative], `law_2021_model()`{.python} [@law2022thalamocortical], and `calcium_model()`{.python} adapted from [@kohl2022neural]);
-- Built-in ERP optimization functionality designed for faster convergence
+- built-in ERP optimization functionality designed for faster convergence;
-- The choice of two parallel backends for either parallelizing across cells to speed up individual simulations (MPI), or across trials to speed up batches of simulations (Joblib)
+- the choice of two parallel backends for either parallelizing across cells to speed up individual simulations (MPI), or across trials to speed up batches of simulations (Joblib).

 HNN-core code has also enabled the creation of a new and improved web-based GUI based on ipywidgets [@ipywidgets2015] and voila [@voila2019] that can be run remotely with port forwarding.